-Right in the middle of Norway’s second largest city, the wooden buildings and alleys of Bryggen will lead you back a few hundred years.
+Bryggen is in the middle of Norway’s second largest city, Bergen.
+The wooden buildings and alleys will take you back a few hundred years.

 UNESCO’s World Heritage Centre’s short description of site no. 59: